milabs/lkrg-bypass/004-cfi_bypass/README.md

  - replacing `return_address` of each frame so it will point to some address in kernel's text

 Once the call to `get_root_real()` is done `cfi_bypass_leave` macro does the opposite: it restores all the saved frames from the `frames` array.

+As for the privelege escalation part - its execution is postponed using `schedule_on_each_cpu()` function.
+For that `module_alloc()` is used to allocate excutable/writable memory to which the "shellcode" containing the privelege escalation logic is copied.